 The main sites, other than the spectacular scenery, are:

-which is a good example of Romanesque architecture.
+A good example of Romanesque architecture.
 The 12th century pulpit has four red marble columns, each one resting on the statue of a lion.

-which dates back to the 14th century.
+Dates back to the 14th century.

 This village has been inhabited since the 8th century and was once an important market town.